Long-Term Care Planning / Asset Protection

-An applicant first qualifies medically for Medicaid.
-This requirement is met if the applicant needs help with one or more activities of daily living.
+The applicant for Medicaid must first qualify medically.
+This requirement is met if the applicant needs help with at least one or more activities of daily living.
 The general rule for Medicaid financial qualification is that one has to spend down all of one’s assets to $2,000 or less.

 Sometimes you simply need a Miller Trust to qualify for Medicaid because your income is above the $1,838 cap.
 We draft the trust document, go over it in detail with you, provide a memo on how to manage the trust correctly, and help you set up the Miller trust account with the bank.

 Elder law focuses on helping seniors and their loved ones prepare for and cope with the many changes that accompany growing older.
 One of the most critical aspects of Elder Law is finding ways to pay for long-term care.
 The fact is, most seniors will require some form of long-term care during the course of their lives, and many are unprepared for the potential financial devastation caused by long-term care costs that can average $7,500 a month, or more.
 We can help you plan in advance to protect your life savings against the high cost of long-term care, as well as obtain assistance from Medicaid.
 Remember: The earlier you put a plan in place to protect your assets, the more options you will have.

 Medicaid pre-planning, also known as non-crisis Medicaid planning, is for people who are healthy now but want to ensure that if they do become incapacitated, they will have a plan in place to protect their life savings.
 We can design an estate plan that helps preserve your assets, as well as adequately manage your financial and personal affairs, should you become incapacitated.
 With a well-drafted plan in place, you not only help ensure that you will be well cared for in the event of incapacity, but also enjoy greater peace of mind.